-- Introduction to statistics. - Collection of data, presentation of data tabular form, ungrouped/ grouped, bar graphs.
+- Introduction to statistics.

+- Collection of data, presentation of data tabular form, ungrouped/ grouped, bar graphs, histograms (with varying base lengths), frequency polygons.

+- Mean, median, mode of ungrouped data.

 Probability:

 - History, repeated experiments and observed frequency approach to probability.
 Focus is on empirical probability.
 (A large amount of time to be devoted to group and to individual activities to motivate the concept; the experiments to be drawn from real-life situations, and from example used in the chapter on statistics).